Childhood and Education Journey of Selena Gomez in Timeline

 The Purpose Driven Life: What on Earth Am I Here For?

-2021: Donation from Selena + Chef and Cookware Line Proceeds
+2021: Donations from Selena + Chef and Cookware line with Our Place

-May 2022: Donation from Serendipity Brands
+May 2022: Serendipity Brands donation to Rare Impact Fund

-Amidst Roe v.
-Wade being overturned in June 2022, Selena Gomez stated she is "not happy" and that "men need to stand up and also speak against this issue."
+In June 2022, Selena Gomez stated she is "not happy" about Roe v.
+Wade being overturned and called for men to also speak against the issue.

 November 2022: Psychosis revelation

-December 2022: Donation to the ASCAP Foundation
+December 2022: Donation to the 2nd Annual ASCAP Foundation

 In December 2022, Selena Gomez donated exclusive items to the 2nd Annual ASCAP Foundation, which supports music education and talent development programs across the US.

-2022: Mental Health Innovations Award and Morton E. Ruderman Award
+2022: Honored with Mental Health Innovations Award

 October 2023: Signing of Artist4Ceasefire letter

-December 2023: Attendance at Ramy Youssef's Fundraiser for Gaza
+December 2023: Attendance at Ramy Youssef's fundraiser for Gaza

 In December 2023, Selena Gomez attended Ramy Youssef's fundraiser for Gaza.

-2023: Los Angeles Pride Parade and donations to LGBTQ+ youth organizations
+2023: Participation in Los Angeles Pride Parade

-January 2024: Statements on Career Preferences and Future Albums
+January 2024: Statements on Music Career

-April 2024: Participation in the Time 100 Summit
+April 2024: Speaker at Time 100 Summit

-September 2024: Rare Impact Fund raise
+September 2024: Rare Impact Fund raises over $16 million

-As of September 2024, the Rare Impact Fund has raised over $16 million since 2020 and distributed grants to support 26 mental health-focused organizations across five continents.
+As of September 2024, the Rare Impact Fund has raised over $16 million since 2020, and distributed grants to support 26 mental health-focused organizations across five continents.

 September 2024: Inability to have children naturally

-November 2024: SIBO diagnosis
+November 2024: SIBO Disclosure

-December 11, 2024: Engagement to Benny Blanco
+December 11, 2024: Engagement announcement